-I am a writer, editor, photographer, and certified yoga teacher currently working as the Associate Editor for Performance Racing Industry (PRI) Trade Show and Magazine.
-I have a degree in journalism from the University of Central Florida.
+I am a writer, editor, photographer, and certified yoga teacher currently working as the Associate Editor for the Specialty Equipment Market Association (SEMA) and Performance Racing Industry (PRI).

 If you’d like to get in touch, email me at [email protected]